 - Family practice providers

-It is extremely important to ‘get established,’ or ‘officially’ become one of their patients.
+It is essential to get established or officially become one of their patients.

-- First, to establish a primary care provider, you need to make an appointment to see them in their clinic for an ‘establish’ visit.
+First, to establish with a primary care provider, you need to make an appointment to see them in their clinic for an ‘establish’ visit.

-- Healthcare providers bill their services in different levels, which are determined by the complexity and what kind of services are needed.
-In general, a visit to get established is more basic, and therefore, more affordable.
+Healthcare providers bill their services on different levels, which are determined by the complexity and what kind of services are needed.
+Generally, a visit to get established is less invasive or has fewer services and, therefore, more affordable.

-- It is more affordable to pay for primary care provider services if you have a robust insurance plan but it is still possible to get established without any, or if you have high deductible insurance coverage.
+- Paying for primary care provider services is more affordable if you have a robust insurance plan.
+However, getting established without insurance or having high deductible insurance coverage is still possible.